-To be eligible for services and accommodations as a student with a learning disability, you need to provide documentation verifying your diagnosis.
+To be eligible for services and accommodations as a student with a disability, you need to provide documentation verifying your diagnosis.
 Depending on the diagnosis or the date on the documentation, more recent documentation may be requested.

-ASU Learning Disability Diagnostic Criteria
+ASU Disability Documentation Criteria

 The name, title and professional credentials of the evaluator (including information about licensure and/or certification) should be included on the report.

 Although a diagnosis may be considered lifelong, the severity of the condition may change over time.

 Because reasonable accommodations and services are based on ASU’s assessment of the current impact of an individual’s diagnosis on his/her academic performance, recent and appropriate documentation may be requested.

 A high school plan, such as an Individualized Education Program (IEP) or a 504 Plan, is insufficient documentation of a disability.
 However, this type of documentation in addition to a current comprehensive assessment is useful in determining appropriate accommodations.